Assisted Sales: What are They and Do They Work? 2023

 Do a little research

-The builder agrees to sell the property quickly on behalf of the seller - and, in return, the seller agrees to purchase a new build that has been developed by the builder.
+The builder agrees to sell the property quickly on behalf of the seller, In return, the seller agrees to purchase a new build that has been developed by the builder.

-An AS of this kind is often fairly smooth and self contained.
-There’s no need to worry about where you’ll be moving once you’ve handed over the keys to your property - you’ll already have a new place lined up.br
+An assisted house sale of this kind is often fairly smooth and self-contained.
+There’s no need to worry about where you’ll be moving once you’ve handed over the keys to your property because you’ll already have a new place lined up.

 You’ll often be given a choice of different properties available from the builder.
-The one you select will usually be reserved for you for around four weeks once the AS process has started.
+The one you select will usually be reserved for you for around four weeks once the assisted sale process has started.

-What’s more, as the builder will often collaborate with an estate agent or other property sales specialist, your house may sell in as few as six weeks - making this an exceptionally speedy option.
+What’s more, as the builder will often collaborate with an estate agent or other property sales specialist, your house may sell in as little as six weeks, making this an exceptionally speedy option.

 As mentioned above, the contract terms associated with Builder Assisted sales are usually fairly inflexible; if you want their help in selling your property, you will be required to purchase a property they have developed.